Without a doubt, Facebook is THE PLACE for most businesses to build target audiences and generate revenue.

 What if you want to evaluate the performance of specific ads?
 By knowing your most and least effective ad campaigns, you can reallocate your budget to different campaigns appropriately.

-But, what if the revenue is less than the ad spent to acquire the customer?
+But, what if the revenue is less than the ad set spent to acquire the target audience or customer?

 Revenue alone isn’t reliable to measure the success of your ad campaigns.
 You’ll need to use your spend as a benchmark for finding out how well your ads are performing.

-Haven’t set up pixels and want help with calculating ROI from your ad spend?
+Haven’t set up pixels and want help with calculating ROI from your ad set spend?

 Then, I recommend you to check out my post on calculating ROI from marketing campaigns.